mpokorny/mpims/README.md

 ### preadcol

-An application for reading any uniform MS data column in parallel, with reporting of the time required to complete.
+An application for reading any uniform MS main table data in parallel, with reporting of the time required to complete.
 Required input is an un-tiled (or trivially tiled) MS data column file.
 The command syntax may be reviewed by executing *preadcol* without arguments, or with one of the flags `-h`, `--help`,